 Links to Socially Responsible Investing Sites

-Non-profit organization that provides information and news about socially responsible investing, community investing, predatory lending, and personal finance, as well as the environment, conservation, sweatshops, products and businesses.
-Green America's Responsible Shopper, allows you to compare many companies and industries.
+Green America Social Investing strategies page.
+Green America's Responsible Shopper allows you to compare many companies and industries.
 Responsible Shopper also notes things companies have been criticised and praised for, such as environmental practices, sweatshop labor, community and labor relations, diversity in the workforce, and charitable contributions.
 A list of socially responsible mutual funds can be found on the National Green Pages.

 2013 Jan/Feb: Articles on fossil-free investing

 Easy-to-read, concise, but very informative and persuasive presentation by Nancy Boardman on investing in companies that do not harm animals.
 Names Rocky Mountain Humane Investment Corporation, Cruelty Free Value Fund, and Humane Equity Fund as examples of cruelty-free mutual funds.

 Site based in UK has sections for consumers on banking, investments and ISAs, pensions, insurance, mortgages, credit cards, student finance, and child trust funds

 Large site with many pages on ethical investing, consuming, and businesses.
 Information on social, environmental, and animal welfare issues.

 Large site providing information, tools, and news for socially responsible investors.
 There are sections on mutual funds, community investing, and financial services (including brokers, financial planners, and money managers.
 On the financial services pages, there are search tools to find brokers and financial planners near you, and links to order a free Socially Responsible Investment (SRI) Mutual Funds Guide.